sannatikk/web-portfolio/README.md

 ## Grading criteria:

-Full marks are given if every item on the list is completed:
+Full marks were given if every item on the list is completed:

 ### HTML:
 ✅ **Basic HTML structure is present**